 The offering of ATM Shares pursuant to the ATM Agreement will terminate upon the earliest of (i) the sale of all ATM Shares subject to the ATM Agreement, and (ii) the termination of the ATM Agreement pursuant to its terms.

-The ATM Shares are issued pursuant to the Company's shelf registration statement (the "Registration Statement") on Form S-3 (File No. 333-252571) filed on January 29, 2021, which became effective on February 5, 2021, and the prospectus supplement thereto dated March 22, 2022.
+The ATM Shares are issued pursuant to the Form S-3 and the prospectus supplement thereto dated March 22, 2022.